andrijdemianczuk/Ingenius_Impala/README.md

 # Ingenious Impala
 <img src="Images/Renewable-energy-Cover-Image-1080x675.jpg" width=500>

+**_IMPORTANT!_
+This document is intended to be read-through and followed as it contains detailed instructions to get set up with the project.**

 An analytics and data engineering experiment using data from AESO (Alberta Electric System Operator).
 This project requires access to a Databricks workspace with Unity Catalog enabled.
 In this project, we will be downloading and segmenting data to simulate incremental batch ingestion of data (the most common use case).
 Data will be incrementally ingested using a Lakeflow Pipeline and run through an ETL pipeline for downstream analytics and featurization.

 ## 1. Environment Setup